Tukaram: Maharashtra society

-Tukaram's abhangs are very popular in Maharashtra.
+Tukaram's abhangas are very popular in Maharashtra.
 It became part of the culture of the state.
 Varkaris, poets and peoples study his poems.
 His poems are popular in rural Maharashtra and their popularity is increasing.
-Tukaram was a devotee of Vithoba (Vitthala), an avatar of God Vishnu, synchronous with Krishna but with regional style and features.
-Tukaram's literary works, along with those of sants Dnyandev, Namdev and Eknath, states Mohan Lal, are credited to have propelled Varkari tradition into pan-Indian Bhakti literature.
+Tukaram was a devotee of Vithoba (Vitthala), an avatar of Vishnu, but with regional style and features.
+Tukaram's literary works, along with those of sants Dnyaneshwar, Namdev and Eknath, states Mohan Lal, are credited to have propelled Varkari tradition into pan-Indian Bhakti literature.

 According to Richard Eaton, from early 14th-century when Maharashtra region came under the rule of the Delhi Sultanate, down to the 17th century, the legacy of Tukaram and his poet-predecessors, "gave voice to a deep-rooted collective identity among Marathi-speakers".
 Dilip Chitre summarizes the legacy of Tukaram and Bhakti movement sants, during this period of Hindu-Muslim wars, as transforming "language of shared religion, and religion a shared language.
 It is they who helped to bind the Marathas together against the Mughals on the basis not of any religious ideology but of a territorial cultural identity".

 Mahatma Gandhi

-Mahatma Gandhi, in early 20th century, while under arrest in Yerwada Central Jail by the British colonial government for his non-violent movement, read and translated Tukaram's poetry along with Upanishads, Bhagavad Gita and poems by other Bhakti movement poet-saints.
+Mahatma Gandhi, in early 20th century, while under arrest in Yerawada Central Jail by the British colonial government for his non-violent movement, read and translated Tukaram's poetry along with Upanishads, Bhagavad Gita and poems by other Bhakti movement poet-saints.